rithanyaramesh/Elakiyaa_react/README.md

 # Elakiyaa_react
 Installation commands:
-npm install
+1)npm install
-npm install axios
+2)npm install axios

+*Other extra js files should be pasted inside the src folder not in components folder *Copy paste the new codes of old files into existing files